trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

   - /about.html
 ---
 I am a first-year PhD student in the Department of Computer Science, University of Cambridge, supervised by [Prof Pietro Liò](https://www.cl.cam.ac.uk/~pl219/).
-My research is mainly focused on neural networks able to extract and exploit topological information from the data.
+My research is mainly focused on neural networks able to extract and exploit topological information from data.
 At the same time, I am working on the science of deep learning using tools from algebraic and differential topology.

 In 2019 I have graduated with distinction the MPhil in Advanced Computer Science, while also receiving the Best MPhil Student Award.
 Over the summer of 2019 I interned at Google X, where I worked